AvePoint/cloud-api/docs/docs/Use-AvePoint-Graph-Modern-API.md

 ## HTTP Methods

-The Modern API uses the HTTP methods to specify the action being performed on a request.
+The API uses the HTTP methods to specify the action being performed on a request.
 Currently, the API documented here only supports:

 | Method | Description |
 |------|------|